← Back to Blog

 What moved this week

-No provider had comparable on-demand price rows over the 1% movement threshold.
-Vultr changed in the catalog through new or removed entries, shown below.
+No provider had comparable on-demand offers over the 1% movement threshold.
+Vultr changed catalog visibility through New Silicon and Deprecated SKU entries, shown below.
+Same-instance SKU rolls are tagged as likely price changes.

 Top on-demand movers by provider

-No rows met the 1% movement threshold for this section.
+No comparable offers met the 1% movement threshold for this section.

-Up to 5 rows per provider, ranked by absolute per-GPU rate change.
+Up to 5 price observations per provider, ranked by absolute per-GPU rate change.
 See Methodology for how per-GPU rates are computed.

 Provider roll-up